-An Interview with Head Chef Nicholas Chappell, running since 2012 L'Ortolan
+An Interview with Head Chef Nicholas Cha L'Ortolan

 Nick has been running the L'Ortolan kitchen since January 2012 when he took over from former Head Chef Elliott Lidstone.
 Nick is very familiar with L'Ortolan as he has worked with Alan and in the kitchen since 2010, Nick's former postings include almost 10 years at the award-winning Mallory Court.